Manoj-Virigineni/gen-ai-projects/retail_sqldb_qa/README.md

 ### Technologies Used
 - **LangChain**: To structure the workflow and integrate with multiple AI components.
 - **Hugging Face Embeddings**: For embedding queries and database content, enhancing search accuracy.
 - **Google PaLM**: For advanced natural language processing and query understanding.
+- **Chroma Vector Database**: To store and retrieve embeddings, enabling efficient semantic similarity searches for natural language queries.
 - **Streamlit**: To create a user-friendly web interface for seamless interaction.
 - **SQL Database**: As the backend data source for answering user queries.